 J.H.
 Prynne is Britain's leading late Modernist poet.
 His Poems (1982) collected all the work he wanted to keep in print, beginning with Kitchen Poems (1968).
 An expanded and updated version was published by Bloodaxe Books with Fremantle Arts Centre Press in 1999 as Poems.
-Four further collections were added to the second edition of Poems in 2005, followed by a further seven along with a group of uncollected poems to the third edition of Poems (Bloodaxe Books, 2015) includes the complete texts of his later work: Refuse Collection (2004), To Pollen (2006), Streak~~~Willing~~~Entourage~~~Artesian (2009), Sub Songs (2010), Kazoo Dreamboats; or, On What There Is (2011), and Al-Dente (2014), all previously uncollected or available in limited editions, as well as a group of previously unpublished poems.
+Four further collections were added to the second edition of Poems in 2005, followed by a further seven along with a group of uncollected poems to the third edition of Poems (2015).

 Prynne has published a wide range of critical and academic prose, including works on Saussure, Wordsworth, Shakespeare.
-His essay on New Songs from a Jade Terrace, an anthology of early Chinese love poetry, was included in the second edition of the book from Penguin 1982.
+His essay on New Songs from a Jade Terrace, an anthology of early Chinese love poetry, was included in the second edition of the book from Penguin in 1982.
 He has written poetry in classical Chinese under the name Pu Ling-en.
 His 1969 collection The White Stones – central to his poetics – was reissued in 2016 by New York Review Books with an introduction by Peter Gizzi.
 An annotated, illustrated edition of his 1983 collection The Oval Window, edited by N.H.
 Reeve and Richard Kerridge, was published by Bloodaxe in 2018.

 Books by J.H.
 Prynne